mongodb/docs/source/includes/faq-agents.rst

 By default, the Monitoring Agent tries to connect by resolving hostnames.
 If the agent cannot connect by resolving a hostname, you can force the Monitoring Agent to prefer an IP address over its corresponding hostname for a specific IP address.

-To create a preferred hostname:

-1. Click :guilabel:`Settings`.

-2. Click :guilabel:`Group Settings`.

-3. Click the :guilabel:`Add` button for the :guilabel:`Preferred Hostnames` setting.
-   If your IP addresses have a common prefix, create a preferred hostname with the :guilabel:`ends-with` button or click the :guilabel:`regexp` button to use a regular expression.

 Preferred hostnames also allow you to specify the hostname to use for servers with multiple aliases.
 This prevents servers from appearing multiple times under different names in the |mms| interface.

+To create a preferred hostname, go to :doc:`Group Settings
+</tutorial/manage-group-settings>` and add a :guilabel:`Preferred
+Hostnames` entry.
+For details, see :doc:`/tutorial/manage-group-settings`

 How do I setup and configure the agent?
 +++++++++++++++++++++++++++++++++++++++